dhduartea/Intro_to_Cloud_Computing/README.md

 ## Credits

-All the content in this repository has been gathered from notes taken during the **Introduction to Cloud Computing** course at **Platzi**.
+All the content in this repository has been gathered from notes taken during the **Introduction to Cloud Computing** course at **Platzi** and enriched by ChatGPT

 ## License